JohnMurray/busan/decisions/002-address-format-and-resolution.md

 The main drawback of this approach is the cost of coordinating across multiple executors (which likely means threads).
 This limitation could be mitigated through a few different approaches:
-  + Having a secondary "cache" registry local to the executorso
+  + Having a secondary "cache" registry local to the executor
   + Optimistically providing resolution in select circumstances where the data may already be available (e.g. Parent -> Child, Child -> Parent)